smilg/data-science-S2023/challenges/c07-monte-carlo-assignment.md

   - 0.95
 - Was your sample size $n$ large enough?
 Why do you say that?
-  - I think my sample size was large enough since my confidence interval includes $\pi$, and the value of $\pi$ I estimated is accurate to the true value up to the hundredths place.
+  - I think my sample size was large enough since my confidence interval is pretty narrow (~.02 range) and includes $\pi$.
 When I rerun the code, this is true almost every time.

 # References